oracle/pgql-lang/pages/pgql-1.1-spec.md

 If a UDF is registered that has the same name as a built-in function, then, upon function invocation, the UDF is invoked and not the built-in function.
 UDFs can thus override built-ins.

 ## Type Conversion

+Implicit type conversion is supported for numeric types (see [Implicit Type Conversion](#implicit-type-conversion)).
+Other type conversions require explicity type conversion (see [Explicit Type Conversion](#explicit-type-conversion)).

 ### Implicit Type Conversion